 I love me a good one pot meal like this one, and if you’re in a real hurry this one is probably the answer.
 It only takes about 20 minutes including time to prep and is always a hit with everybody’s taste buds.

-We called this one Instant Pot enchilada casserole!
+We called this one Instant Pot enchilada casserole, another great recipe that is deconstructed!
 You can get a peek of it right here and yes of course it is loaded with cheesy meat again.
 I mean, why not??

 Nutritional information is displayed below and is calculated using all of the ingredients, and amounts, listed.
 If you vary at all that will of course need to be adjusted.
 It is calculated by the recipe card itself so I cannot guarantee how exact it really is.